spotinst/terraform-provider-spotinst/docs/resources/elastigroup_gcp.md

 * `revert_to_preemptible` - (Optional) Setting for revert to preemptible option.
   * `perform_at` - (Required) Valid values: "always", "never", "timeWindow".
 Required on strategy.revertToPreemptible object.
 * `optimization_windows` - (Optional) Set time window to perform the revert to preemptible.
 Time windows must be at least 120 minutes.
 Format: DayInWeek:HH-DayInWeek:HH.
 Required when strategy.revertToPreemptible.performAt is 'timeWindow'.
+* `shielded_instance_config` - (Optional) You can use secure boot when you launch VMs using Elastigroup.
+This helps you comply with your security policies.
+In the instance configuration, use ‘secureBootEnabled’ set to True to enforce UEFI with secure boot.
+Elastigroup provisions VMs with secure boot, as long as the images supports UEFI.
+  * `enable_secure_boot` - (Optional) Default: false
+  * `enable_integrity_monitoring` - (Optional) Default: false
 <a id="GPU"></a>
 ## GPU